 The serial console port is located at the rear of the unit.
 It is an RJ-45 with a three-wire RS-232 level interface.
 The interface has the same pinout as found on Cisco routers and switches.
 The baud rate factory default is 9600, 1 stop, no parity, 8 bits.
-The baud rate can be changed by software command - see Section 6.
+The baud rate can be changed by software command - see the BAUD command in the Command Reference section.
 Characters are echoed as they are typed (full duplex).